Toxic Substances Control Act of 1976: Chemical Substance Inventory (TSCA Inventory)

 The TSCA Chemical Substance Inventory (TSCA Inventory) is EPA's comprehensive list of confidential and non-confidential chemical substances.
-The non-confidential inventory is provided in Microsoft Access and CSV formats within ZIP files.
+The non-confidential inventory, which includes the specific identity of non-confidential substances and a generic identity for confidential substances, is provided in Microsoft Access and CSV formats within ZIP files.

+It is critical to understand TSCA nomenclature rules to determine if a particular chemical product is listed on the Inventory.

 Inventory notification reporting is through an updated user interface in the Central Data Exchange (CDX) Chemical Safety and Pesticide Programs (CSPP) web application for company-authorized officials and their support; there is no role for the public to access the CDX CSPP web app.
+Data submitted to EPA under the quadriennial Chemical Data Reporting Rule is published by EPA on its ChemView website and as a downloadable database.

 The Toxics Release Inventory (TRI) is a different inventory for Superfund reporting.

+Testing

+Prior to 2016, EPA had the authority to require manufacturers to test existing chemicals under Section 4, but in each case the EPA had to undertake formal notice-and-comment rule-making which is subject to judicial review under the "substantial evidence" standard.
+In particular, the requirement that the EPA determine that the chemical "may present an unreasonable risk" creates a regulatory "Catch-22" as such a determination requires much of the very data that the EPA cannot access or cause to be generated without first making the determination.
+This burden was one of the drivers for changes to Section 4 during the negotiations to reform TSCA.

+Using its new authority, EPA has issued several test orders, including some undergoing risk evaluation under Section 6 and some per- and polyfluoroalkyl substances.

 Criticism

 TSCA had been severely criticized by non-governmental organizations, academics, scientists, and even government agencies for failing to regulate the safe use of chemicals affecting human health and environmental welfare effectively.
 Prior to the TSCA amendments in 2016, "the act has not been substantially updated."
 Organizations concerned about product safety, "including the chemical industry, environmental and public health advocates, and the EPA" have attempted to mitigate the effects of weak regulation.
 They argue that "the inability to function as intended results from a series of legal, organizational, and political challenges."
 According to Wilson and Schwarzman, there are three gaps in US chemicals policy: